rokj/stree-web/README.md

 # Stree web - simple S3 browser client
 Stree web client is simple web/browser client for file management on S3 endpoints, such as Amazon S3, Ceph, Minio, ...

+This is not a node app.
+Download, configure settings and open it in browser.

 Currently it supports:
 - [x] single bucket